thi3nl0ng/mtensor/README.md

 This is repository of dense subtensor detection work.
+Please see the supplementary document for more details.